 Coffee Extract in Chocolate Chunk Cookies

-By itself, coffee extract doesn't have the most pleasant aroma.
-But when baked into things it seems to enhance the other flavors without adding much actual coffee flavor.
+Coffee extract was what sparked my interest in these cookies when I first tried the recipe years ago.
+By itself, it doesn't have the most pleasant aroma.
+But when baked into things it enhances the other flavors without adding much actual coffee flavor.
 In other words, I wouldn't call these "mocha" chocolate chip cookies and I don't think people would realize they had coffee as a flavoring.
 As for the texture, these are thin, chewy, wrinkly around the edges and dark.
 The recipe can be made with any kind of chopped up chocolate.
-Just for fun I used a Ghirardelli hazelnut flavored chocolate bar.
+Be sure to use plenty of chocolate because the cookies need that structural support.
+Using chopped chocolate chips or chopped chocolate chunks rather than chopped high cocoa butter chocolate will also curb the spreading a bit.

 Thin, Chewy and Buttery